EPCCed/eidf-docs/docs/storage/faq.md

 We are actively working to improve cross-service accessibility of S3.
 Currently the only remaining issue is that S3 is not accessible from the Cerebras processing unit.

-## I want to share make my data available to outside EIDF, what storage should I use?
+## I want to make my data available outside EIDF, what storage should I use?

 The Data Publishing Service provides public read access for data to be shared outside of the EIDF infrastructure.